Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

 ## Installing and Configuring Prometheus
 For information about installing Prometheus, see [Installation](https://prometheus.io/docs/prometheus/latest/installation/) in the Prometheus documentation.
 You can install Prometheus into a Docker container or use a configuration management system such as Ansible.

 **Important**: To use the OpenMetrics API, you you must configure your cluster to emit metrics without authentication.
-If your cluster isn't configure, open a request at [Qumulo Care](https://care.qumulo.com/hc/en-us/requests/new).
+If your cluster isn't configured for this, open a request at [Qumulo Care](https://care.qumulo.com/hc/en-us/requests/new).

 You can configure Prometheus by editing the `prometheus.yml` file.
 If this file doesn't exist already, create it and add your monitoring configuration to the file.
 You can use the following example as a template.